adams794/sql-data-warehouse-project/docs/data_catalog.md

 # analytics.dim_customers

-**Purpose**

-Provides descriptive information about customers used for segmentation and customer-related analysis.
+**Purpose:** Provides descriptive information about customers used for segmentation and customer-related analysis.
-The view combines CRM customer information with additional attributes sourced from ERP systems.

 | Column Name | Data Type | Description |
 |-------------|-----------|-------------|